Nitin-094/DSA-QUESTIONS/README.md

-I have suceessfull done these questions but i did it locally on my pc , without knowing about online coding platforms due to lack of guidance and awareness.
+I have suceessfully done these questions, but i did them locally on my pc , without knowing about online coding platforms due to lack of guidance and awareness.